West side bike trail hit with graffiti

 Photo Gallery

-GRAND RAPIDS, Mich. – The city is cleaning up instances of graffiti that keeps appearing along a popular west side bike trail.
+GRAND RAPIDS, Mich. - The city is cleaning up instances of graffiti that keep appearing along a popular west side bike trail.

 The latest incident is in the tunnel near Sibley Street which goes underneath I-196.
 There are reports of graffiti along the bike path in other areas as well.